Yang122333/zwy_1122333/README.md

 ## API Reference

+### Prerequisites

+Nox has been developed to work together with Express and Socket.IO.
+Alternative HTTP / websocket libraries could be used with minor modifications to the `get`, `socketAuth` and `socketConn` functions to match those of the alternative platform.

 ### Creating a Nox application

 The entry point to Nox is `nox()` function exported by requiring `nox`: